OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 1. Use **JSModule.InvokeVoidAsync** to call JavaScript functions from your C# code.
 1. Call Office JS APIs to interact with the document from JavaScript code.

+### Blazor interop with Add-in Commands
+In this version of the sample we added interop functionality between OfficeJS - JavaScript and C# through the Blazor Pages to show how interact between the Ribbon and the Blazor back-end.
+This example shows you how to trigger the same functions defined on the TaskPane using the Ribbon Controls as entrypoint.

 ## Debugging

 This sample is configured to support debugging both JavaScript and C# files.
 New Blazor projects need the following file updates to support C# debugging.